isbeorn/nina.docs/docs/tabs/options/autofocus.md

 ### Binning
 The binning to be used for Autofocus exposures, if filter specific binnings in the list below are not set

+### R² Threshold
+This setting refers to the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) which is used to grade the [calculated fitting](./autofocus.md#af-curve-fitting) of an autofocus run to the actual datapoints.
+When an autofocus run leads to an R² value that is below this threshold, the autofocus run will be deemed as failed.
+This can happen due to bad parameters, clouds rolling in and other problems during an autofocus run.
+An ideal autofocus run will have an R² value that is easily beyond 0.95.

 ## Autofocus filter settings